 Even if this doesn’t directly help the project you’re working on now, working through the process again might trigger something you can work with.
 And at the very least, you should take a moment to remember your successes!
-Thinking about what went well will give you some positive energy, which you can fuel into more creative success.
+Thinking about what went well will give you some positive energy, which you can use to fuel more creative success.

 12. Set up an idea jar

 Have you ever had a great idea and thought, “I don’t have time for it now, but I’ll have to remember that!”
 But then next week when you’re ready to give it a go, you can’t remember it to save your life?

 If that sounds like you, start an idea jar!
 Whenever you have ideas that you get excited about, but don’t have time for in the moment, write them down on paper, popsicle sticks, or sticky notes and throw them in the idea jar for a rainy, non-creative day.

 Now it’s time to get started.
 Which ideas are you going to try first?
 What else do you do to be creative and break out of a rut?

 - 10 ways to stay positive as a creative professional